-Hello Coco-Lassies, you beautiful, fudgey, coconutty, caramelly, molasses bars!
+Hello Coco-Lassies, you beautiful, fudgy, coconutty, caramelly, molasses bars!
+(Skip to recipe.)

 It's no secret I love molasses - it comes from a childhood of sneaking into my grandma's barn and licking the blackstrap molasses intended for feeding the cattle.
 I discovered that deep, dark, delicious taste early on.
 Now that I'm a grown-up, I don't have to sneak my molasses anymore, and can have a spoonful whenever I feel like it.
 Yay!